Choosing the Best Video Format for the Web

 OGG was originally designed as an audio compression package in the early ‘90s but matured over the next two decades.
 What started as a workaround led OGG to give birth to OGV, a digital multimedia file format redesigned for efficient streaming over the internet.
 However, the format’s longevity does not guarantee success in an ever-changing future.
 The format does not (currently) work with any version of Internet Explorer nor Safari - not to mention today’s most popular mobile devices.

 Similar to the WebM format, WebVTT was released in 2010 with the hope of overtaking all other video formats used on the web.
 WebVTT’s greatest advantage over its competitors is that WebVTT was developed by W3C (the World Wide Web Consortium).
 WebVTT was created directly from W3C’s own HTML standard, making it the most compatible video tag format (currently) available.
-The cross operating system and cross browser support that WebVTT offers makes it the logical choice for videos on any website.
+The cross operating system and cross-browser support that WebVTT offers make it the logical choice for videos on any website.

 Many video file formats, more than those named here, can be employed successfully online.
 But ultimately, the targeted goal is ensuring the greatest number of your visitors can interact with your media without issue.
 W3C’s WebVTT format is the best format to reach that goal.
 Contact us to start adding video to your site today.